enochytchen/academic-kickstart/content/tutorials/extrapolation/_index.md

 ---
 # Course title, summary, and position in the list.
+Title: Survival extrapolation using Stata
 linktitle: Survival extrapolation
-summary: Learn how to extrapolate survival data
+summary: Learn how to extrapolate survival data in Stata
 weight: 5

 # Page metadata.